Indemos/Terminal/README.md

 # Disclaimer

 The app is in active development state and can be updated without any notice.
-May contain references to other apps in [this list](https://github.com/Indemos) that were NOT included in the current repository.
+May contain references to other libraries in [this list](https://github.com/Indemos) that were NOT included in the current repository.

 # Structure

 * **Core** - cross-platform .NET Core class library with main functionality
 * **Chart** - [canvas](https://github.com/Indemos/Canvas) visualization
-* **Estimator** - class [library](https://github.com/Indemos/Statistics) measuring performance metrics and statistics
+* **Estimator** - class [library](https://github.com/Indemos/Estimator) measuring performance metrics and statistics
 * **Data** - catalog with historical data, any format is acceptable as long as you implement your own parser
-* **Connector** - gateway implementations for brokers and exchanges, including historical and [simulated data](https://github.com/Indemos/Terminal-Connector-Simulation)
+* **Gateway** - gateway implementations for brokers and exchanges, including historical and simulated data
-* **Client** - sample application that puts together orders, positions, performance metrics, and charts
+* **Terminal** - application that puts together orders, positions, performance metrics, and charts
+* **Derivative** - application visualizing data from option chains

 # Gateways